 - 1 tablespoon dried Italian seasoning

-- ¼ cup Gorgonzola cheese crumbles or feta or mozzarella
+- ¼ cup Gorgonzola cheese crumbles or feta cheese, Parmesan cheese or mozzarella cheese

-- In a small bowl, mix the tomatoes, salt, pepper, Italian seasoning and olive oil, set aside
+- In a small bowl, combine tomatoes, salt, pepper, Italian seasoning and olive oil, set aside

-- In a small pot, heat the butter, olive oil and garlic until butter is melted.
+- In a small pot, heat the butter, olive oil and garlic over medium heat until butter is melted.